simonjefford/apibutler/README.md

-A POC for an API management layer for Fourth.
+A POC for an API management application for Fourth.

 Consists of two main parts: